SrulyRosenblat/Detecting-Pretraining-Data-Using-Probability-Slopes/README.md

 This membership inference attack relies on generating alternate texts for a certain text and assuming that the loss for a model of a text in the model's dataset would be lower than its neighbors.
 The method then thresholds based on the delta between the mean of loss on a text's neighbors and the text's loss itself.

-> We propose and evaluate neighbourhood attacks, which compare model scores for a given sample to scores of synthetically generated neighbour texts and therefore eliminate the need for access to the training data distribution.
+> We propose and evaluate neighborhood attacks, which compare model scores for a given sample to scores of synthetically generated neighbor texts and therefore eliminate the need for access to the training data distribution.
 We show that, in addition to being competitive with reference-based attacks that have perfect knowledge about the training data distribution, our attack clearly outperforms existing reference-free attacks as well as reference-based attacks with imperfect knowledge, which demonstrates the need for a reevaluation of the threat model of adversarial attacks.

-### MinK
+### Min-K%
 [![arXiv](https://img.shields.io/badge/arXiv-2310.16789-b31b1b.svg?)](https://arxiv.org/pdf/2310.16789)

 <p align="center">